 Know your camera

 Cameras today are packed with different settings for every occasion.
 It’s vital to know which settings will work best for your environment.
-Experiment with different lighting, flash, and colour settings to find out what works best for you.
+Experiment with different lighting, flash, and color settings to find out what works best for you.
 Also, adjust your camera settings to capture the highest resolution photographs possible — this will ensure you get the best quality images.

 Tell a story